 INFORMATION REGARDING THE NAME EQUALITY ACT OF 2007

-One or both parties to a marriage may elect to change the MIDDLE or LAST NAMES by which that party wishes to be known after solemnization of the marriage.
-You do not have to change your name if you don't want to.
-If you do the information below will give you the options that the county clerk allows.
+- One or both parties to a marriage may elect to change the MIDDLE or LAST NAMES by which that party wishes to be known after the wedding.

-Changing one’s name through the marriage license process can only be done at the time the marriage license is issued by the County Clerk or authorized Notary Public, as applicable.
-You may not ammend it afterwards so make sure you choose wisely.
+- Changing one’s name through the marriage license process can ONLY be done at the time the marriage license is issued by the County Clerk or authorized Notary Public.
+You may not ammend it afterwards so make sure you choose your new name wisely.

 Each party to the marriage may adopt any of the following LAST NAMES: